There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 According to a decade-long study by University of Arizona anthropologist Timothy Jones, some 40–50% of the edible food produced in the United States is never eaten.
 This figure includes everything from food left to rot in the fields where it grows, to food spoiled in transport, to the last couple of inches of soured milk in the carton in your fridge.
 There is clearly a lot of room for efficiency and frugality to stretch your food dollar while reducing waste.

-Living on a low income can be an effective way to resist the federal income tax, and it has many other benefits: it lowers your environmental footprint, reduces other taxes, orients your life away from consumerism, and encourages solidarity with the involuntarily poor.
+Living on a low income can be an effective way for you to resist the federal income tax, and it has many other benefits: it lowers your environmental footprint, reduces other taxes, orients your life away from consumerism, and encourages solidarity with the involuntarily poor.

 Certainly the least we can do, as people who oppose the war machine and who recognize that taxes are its fuel, is to join the millions of Americans who already live under the income tax line.

-Explore the war tax resistance literature, discuss this with others, and choose the path of resistance and the level of risk best suited to your circumstances.
+Explore the war tax resistance literature, discuss this with others, and choose the path of best resistance and the level of risk best suited to your circumstances.

 Juanita Nelson, reflecting on her life of voluntary simplicity, said: